aidotse/PASEOS/README.md

 ## PASEOS space environment simulation
 ![Alt Text](resources/images/PASEOS_constraints.png)
-PASEOS allow simulating the effect of onboard and operational constraints on user-registered [activities](#activity).
+PASEOS allows simulating the effect of onboard and operational constraints on user-registered [activities](#activity).
 The image above showcases the different phenomena considered (or to be implemented) in PASEOS.

 ## Installation
 `pip` and `conda` support will follow in the near future.